top of page

 Immune System Enhancement

-– Regular forest therapy sessions correlate with elevated natural killer–cell counts and activity, supporting long-term immune resilience .
+– Regular forest therapy sessions correlate with elevated natural killer–cell counts and activity, supporting long-term immune resilience.

 Cardiovascular Health

-– Controlled trials report modest but significant decreases in systolic and diastolic blood pressure following guided forest immersion .
+– Controlled trials report modest but significant decreases in systolic and diastolic blood pressure following guided forest immersion.

 Cognitive & Creative Boost

-– Participants often experience sharper focus, improved working memory, and up to 50 percent better creativity tests after nature exposure .
+– Participants often experience sharper focus, improved working memory, and up to 50 per cent better creativity tests after nature exposure.

 Applications for Special Populations